Brep2Shape: Boundary and Shape Representation Alignment via Self-Supervised Transformers: Experiments

 \subsection{Model Analysis}

-\paragraph{Pre-training strategies ablations} We conduct detailed ablations to analyze different pre-training strategies.
-As shown in Table~\ref{tab:ablation_pre_training}, pre-training the two tokenizers only while removing the Dual Transformer leads to an extremely higher pre-training loss, indicating interactions between different entities is critical for effective learning on B-reps.
-We further show the role of edge-level supervision by removing supervision signals on edges, which leads to a clear increase in face-level loss.
-By enforcing spatial consistency across adjacent faces, edge-level supervision facilitates more coherent geometric and topology learning during pre-training.
+\paragraph{Pre-training strategy ablations} We conduct detailed ablations to analyze different pre-training strategies.
+As shown in Table~\ref{tab:ablation_pre_training}, pre-training the two tokenizers only while removing the Dual Transformer leads to a much higher pre-training loss, indicating that interactions between different entities are critical for effective B-rep learning.
+We further evaluate the role of edge-level supervision by removing supervision signals on edges, which leads to a clear increase in face-level loss.
+By enforcing spatial consistency across adjacent faces, edge-level supervision facilitates more coherent geometric and topological learning during pre-training.
+Full downstream results for these pre-training strategy ablations are provided in Appendix~\ref{app:pretrain_strategy_ablation}, where the default Brep2Shape consistently achieves the best transfer performance.

-\paragraph{Backbone ablations} To validate the effectiveness of the Dual Transformer, we conduct ablations by varying backbones.
-Details of variants and results are shown in Table~\ref{tab:ablation_backbone}.
-As expected, GNN yields the weakest performance.
-While the Face + Edge Trm. successfully captures global features that benefit classification, entangled face and edge tokens result in suboptimal local features harnessing segmentation.
-Further, both Face Trm. and Dual Trm. w/ Std.
-Attn. underperform compared to the original design, confirming that the synergy between the dual-stream design and topology attention is crucial for high-quality representation learning.
+\paragraph{Finetuning strategy ablations} We evaluate different fine-tuning strategies for the pre-trained model, including linear probing, partial fine-tuning, and full fine-tuning.
+As shown in Table~\ref{tab:ablation_fine_tuning}, linear probing achieves competitive performance on TMCAD, indicating that the pre-trained representations are already highly transferable to downstream classification tasks, while its performance on MFCAD++ is limited due to the larger number of categories.
+Further fine-tuning the topological encoder (Partial FT) yields performance comparable to full fine-tuning, suggesting that complex interactions are better captured with the assistance of topological modeling.